What is a clinical trial?

 Need a Clinical Research Administrator (CRA) or Clinical Research Coordinator (CRC)?

 If you are doing a clinical trial and need a CRA or CRC, we can on-board one for you.
 The associated salary charges will be applied to your award.

 Sponsors, Clinicians and Department Personnel should contact the Clinical Trial team in the Office of Research Administration.

 Clinical Trial Price List

 Prices vary depending on the complexity of the study.
-Start-up costs are identified below:
+Start-up costs are under development.